ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

   else:
     in_ws = md_ws

-  # Generate a workspace for the output
+  # 2. Generate a histogram-type output workspace
   out_histo = generate_output_workspace(binning)

-  # Fill the bins of the MDHistoWorkspace.
+  # 3. Fill the bins of the output.
 This is done in parallel by parcelling
   # the parameter space.
 This is presented here in a very stylized way
   chunks = get_parcelled_space(binning)
   for chunk in chunks:
     top_box = in_ws.get_box()
-    implicit_chunk_funcion = get_chunk_function(chunk)
+    implicit_chunk_function = get_chunk_function(chunk)
-    boxes = top_box.get_boxes(implicit_chunk_funcion) # Get all leaf nodes
+    boxes = top_box.get_boxes(implicit_chunk_function) # Get all leaf nodes
                                                        # that are in the chunk's region
     # If it is masked, we don't consider it
     if not box.is_masked():
       bin_box(box, out_histo, chunk)

 def bin_box(box, out_histo, chunk):
-    # Check if the box is fully contained in a bin.
+    # 1. Check if the box is fully contained in a bin.
 Note that in the algorithm
-    # this is done on the raw array, which is not very scalable, but that implementation
+    #    this is done on the raw array, which is not very scalable,
-    # should be easy to change.
+    #    but that implementation should be easy to change.
     if is_box_in_single_bin(box, out_histo, chunk):
       add_full_box_to_bin(box.get_signal(), box.get_error(), box.get_centre(), out_histo)
     else: